Franklin & Wolfe: Oldest Building in Columbia.

 2005 State Park makes the building a static store display.

-2006 By March 1st, the Columbia Booksellers & Stationers has moved from the Columbia Gazette to this new location.
+2006 March 1st - the Columbia Booksellers & Stationers has moved from the Columbia Gazette to this new location.

-via email or the Postal Service and send copies of said info to the store address.
+via email or the Postal Service and send copies of said info to 11259 Jackson St.